Arnold Wolfendale

-Sir Arnold Whittaker Wolfendale FRS (25 June 1927 – 21 December 2020) was a British astronomer who served as the fourteenth Astronomer Royal from 1991 to 1995.
+Sir Arnold Whittaker Wolfendale (25 June 1927 – 21 December 2020) was a British astronomer who served as the fourteenth Astronomer Royal from 1991 to 1995.
 He was Professor of Physics at Durham University from 1965 until 1992 and served as president of the European Physical Society (1999–2001).
-He was President of the Royal Astronomical Society from 1981 to 1983.
+He was president of the Royal Astronomical Society from 1981 to 1983.

 Education and background

+Wolfendale was born in Rugby, Warwickshire on 25 June 1927.
 His family moved to Flixton, Lancashire when he was 18 months.
 He attended Stretford Grammar School near Manchester.
 Wolfendale graduated with a Bachelor of Science in physics from the University of Manchester in 1948, followed by a PhD in 1953 and a Doctor of Science in 1970.

 Career

 During his career he held academic posts at the universities of University of Manchester (1951–6), Durham University (1956–92), the University of Ceylon and the University of Hong Kong.
 He was Professor of Physics at Durham 1965–92, including a period as head of department, and remained an emeritus professor until his death.

 In 1965, he was part of the team that first detected neutrinos at the Kolar Gold Fields.